85111

 The Ruby (37,000 dwt) registered in Malta is reportedly owned by interests in Syria but operating under a time charter to a company based in the UAE.
 The ship loaded 20,000 tons of ammonium nitrate in Russia in August and was reporting a destination of the Canary Islands.

 Among the issues identified during the inspection was a crack in the vessel’s hull.
 The seafarers' employment agreement is also listed as being expired and MARPOL concerns were raised over the quality of fuel oil.
+Media reports had said the rudder and propeller were also damaged.

 Lithuanian media is also reporting that port officials said they have not received an application for the vessel to enter their port.
 They reiterated the government stance that the ship would not be permitted into Klaipeda without offloading the cargo.
 Further, Lithuania will require a declaration that the vessel has no association with “government agencies of unfriendly countries.”

 Officials at the Western Shipyard in Lithuania speculate the ship is looking for a port willing to accept the cargo so that it can unload.
 The ship’s owners and operators have not replied to inquiries from the media.
-Norway previously said the authorities in Malta were managing the situation with DNV as the vessel’s class society and the insurers.
+Norway previously said the authorities in Malta were managing the situation with DNV as the vessel’s class society, and the insurers.